augustoaf/Azure-IoT-PythonFaceRecognitionModule/README.md

 TODO (improvements)
 - Try use the most recent version of dlib
-- The paths to known and unkown images are hardcoded, move this to environment variables (the bind must reflect it)
+- The image paths are hardcoded, move this to environment variables (the bind must reflect it)
 - When module start, there is an error in input1_listener method (although it is not impacting anything)
-- move images processed to images/processed folder

 Reference:
 face_recognition page